elastic/helm-charts/README.md

 ## ECK

-In addition of these Helm charts, Elastic also provides [Elastic Cloud on Kubernetes][] which is based on [Operator pattern][] and is Elastic recommended way to deploy Elasticsearch, Kibana and APM Server on Kubernetes.
+In addition to these Helm charts, Elastic also provides [Elastic Cloud on Kubernetes][] which is based on [Operator pattern][] and is Elastic recommended way to deploy Elasticsearch, Kibana, and APM Server on Kubernetes.
 There is a dedicated Helm chart for ECK which can be found [in ECK repo][eck-chart] ([documentation][eck-chart-doc]).